mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 to the outcome and the matter has been handled quite legally.

-Nebelthorn has shown no interest in negotiating a release and has rebuffed or ignored all offers of favourable trade deals and even direct bribery.
+Nebelthorn has shown no interest in negotiating a release and has rebuffed or ignored all offers of favorable trade deals and even direct bribery.
 Marc Oberlindes has exhausted all legal avenues trying to free his son and, although he acknowledges the situation is of Sergei’s own making, has resolved to liberate his son by any means necessary.